TheNathannator/PlasticBand/Docs/_Templates/Xbox One Base.md

 - Vendor/product ID: `<Hex vendor ID>:<Hex product ID>`
 - Interface GUIDs:
-  - Primary:
-  - Secondary:
-    - (List each)
+  - (List each, marking the primary GUID and listing it first)
 - Class strings:
-  - Primary:
-  - Secondary:
-    - (List each)
+  - (List each, marking the primary string and listing it first)

-Vendor ID and product ID can be retrieved from the arrival message (`0x02`).
+Vendor ID and product ID can be retrieved from the arrival message (`0x02`) or from USB descriptor info.

 Interface GUIDs and class strings can be retrieved from the descriptor message (`0x04`).
 Multiple of each can be specified, if there's more than one include all of them but be sure to specify which is primary (unique) and which ones are secondary (non-unique).
 If there's only one, this is not required.